mikey-t/gulp-utils/README.md

-# @mikeyt23/gulp-utils
+# @mikeyt23/node-cli-utils

-Simple gulp utils to:
+Simple node cli utils to:

 - Wait for a node spawned process
 - Copy env template file to env file